 24hrs/ Palestine with 66k - DJ SET

-"Spanning many time zones and the four corners of the world, 24hrs/Palestine is a multilingual programme that brings together a chorus of voices united by their solidarity with the Palestinian people.
+"Spanning many time zones and all corners of the world, 24hrs/Palestine is a multilingual programme that brings together a chorus of voices united in solidarity with the Palestinian people.
 For 24 hours, we'll gather in physical spaces and on the airwaves of Radio alHara to hear people around the world speak from local perspectives about the necessities and possibilities of anti-colonial solidarity."
 The theme chosen for this program "protest songs" transcends time and region, serving as a catalyst in social movements, offering a voice to the voiceless and a rhythm to marches of resistance.
 66K's set doesn't just entertain; it provokes reflection on the role of music as a mobilizing and expressive force.

 Accessibility